enkidevs/curriculum/sql/dql/building-queries/sql-not-example.md

 | id | name    | total | hp | attack | defense |
 |----|---------|-------|----|--------|---------|
 | 51 | Dugtrio | 425   | 35 | 100    | 50      |

+> 💡 If you want to try this query yourself check the Learn More section for a playground link.

 ---
 ## Practice